kHarshit/kHarshit.github.io/_posts/2018-06-22-the-bayesian-thinking-iii.md

 date: 2018-06-22
 categories: [Data Science, Mathematics]
 mathjax: true
+excerpt: "Probabilistic programming with PyMC3, applying Bayesian linear regression using the Bayesian view of statistics."
 ---

 Read the first part [The Bayesian Thinking - I]({% post_url 2018-06-08-the-bayesian-thinking-i %}) and the second part [The Bayesian Thinking - II]({% post_url 2018-06-15-the-bayesian-thinking-ii %}).